UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 To access the files you need for this workshop, use the following commands:

 ```
-mkdir intro_to_hpc
+mkdir intro-to-hpc
-cd intro_to_hpc
+cd intro-to-hpc
 cp /xdisk/chrisreidy/workshops/sample_slurm.script .
 ```
+Note, the ```.``` at the end.
+This is shorthand for your current working directory.

 If you get a permission denied message using cp, you likely haven’t been added to the group chrisreidy.
-If this is the case, stay in your intro_to_hpc directory and use:
+If this is the case, stay in your intro-to-hpc directory and use:
 ```
 wget https://ua-researchcomputing-hpc.github.io/Intro-to-HPC/intro-to-hpc.tar.gz
 tar xzvf intro-to-hpc.tar.gz --strip-components=1